Arjen Robben: Style of play

 Earlier in his career, Robben also drew criticism from pundits and other players for his perceived selfishness, his lack of composure in important games, and for his struggles with injuries throughout his career, which were initially thought to have limited his potential; however, he worked to develop his physique and the mental aspect of his game, and became a more consistent and world class team player as his career progressed, who was known for providing a good number of assists as well as scoring goals himself.

 Post-retirement

-In August 2025, Robben competed in the at the CUPRA FIP Bronze tournament in Westerbork, appearing on the professional padel circuit.
+In August 2025, Robben competed in the CUPRA FIP Bronze tournament in Westerbork, appearing on the professional padel circuit.
 According to the International Padel Federation (FIP), he and partner Werner Lootsma won a qualifying match before being eliminated in the first round of the main draw.